 Global Asian Studies program is currently a stand-alone minor program within the college of Liberal Arts and Social Sciences at DePaul University.

 The minor program employs interdisciplinary analysis and approaches from the humanities and social sciences.
-The program faculty draw upon Asian and Asian American communities to combine university scholarship and classroom teaching.
-A Global Asian Studies minor offers students analytic and critical thinking skills and encourages a lifelong pursuit of strategies for community empowerment and social change.
+The program faculty draw upon Asian and Asian American communities to combine university scholarship, classroom teaching and experiential learning in local communities and internationally.
+A Global Asian Studies minor offers students analytic and critical thinking skills and encourages a lifelong pursuit of deep cultural competency about Asia at home and abroad.

 In addition to offering courses, which students can take towards the minor and for domain credit, the Global Asian Studies program provides students with quality co-curricular activities.
 We bring in speakers and performers of national renown to provide the latest theoretical, scholarly, or popular culture developments in the field of Global Asian Studies.
 These co-curricular activities provide a contemporary link between in-class learning and out-of-the-classroom experiences and are open to the public.